salem-witCHes/WitchesThroughTime/README.md

-# WITCHES THROUGH TIME: From Myth to Empowerment
+# Witches Through Time: From Myth to Empowerment

 Group project for the UniBo Information Modelling and Web Technologies 2024/25 course.